K-INBRE | Pittsburg State University

 Anuradha Ghosh

 I am an associate professor in the Department of Biology at Pittsburg state University.
-I am a microbiologist, and my research theme is One Health.
-My projects focus on various aspects of food safety, antibiotic resistance and virulence of food borne pathogens, molecular diagnostics.
-A few projects deal with host-pathogen interaction in vector (tick and mosquito) borne diseases.
+I am a microbiologist, and my research is based on the One Health perspective.
+My projects focus on various aspects of food safety, antibiotic resistance and virulence of food borne pathogens, and molecular diagnostics.
+A few projects deal with host-pathogen interaction in vectors such as ticks and mosquitoes.
 I also have projects related to restoration of environmental health.
-In many of these projects I have applied whole-genome sequence-based approach.
+I have introduced whole genome sequence analysis and bioinformatics in the undergraduate curriculum and teaching.

 Dr. Ram GuptaRam Gupta